linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>
 <br>
 ### What is GDELT?
 GDELT is a service that monitors print, broadcast, and web news media in over 100 languages from nearly all countries in the world.
 Enabled by this constant stream of news data,  GDELT can monitor breaking news events anywhere on the planet.
-While it's outside the scope of this post, GDELT data can identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world.
-Conversely, GDELT data can also find news providers who specialize in redisseminating another provider's content, exposing it to wider audiences at the cost of speed.
-And finally, GDELT makes building timelines a simple job; all information about an event is presented chronologically as we will demonstrate in this post.
+While it is outside the scope of this post, GDELT data can identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world.
+Conversely, GDELT data can also find news providers who specialize in redisseminating another provider's content, exposing news to wider audiences at the cost of speed.
+And finally, GDELT makes building news timelines a simple job; all information about an event is presented chronologically as we will demonstrate in this post.

 ### GDELT's Coding System: CAMEO Codes
 The CAMEO code is the center of GDELT data analysis.
 CAMEO, which stands for [Conflict and Mediation Event Observations](https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations), is a framework for coding event data to support the study of political and violent events.
-Each GDELT record has a CAMEO code that provides a pivot point to filter and categorize news content.
+Each GDELT record has a CAMEO code that is a pivot point to filter and categorize news content.
 Combining CAMEO code filtering with GDELT's geo-inferencing service, we can build pipelines that monitor news at the city level  (or state or country or continent) on topics across the globe.
-The [coding system is pretty extensive](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).
+The [coding system is pretty extensive](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf) with codes for diplomatic, military, societal, criminal, and economic events.
 For example, to track all news on mass killings in Kigali, Rwanda, we only need to filter on CAMEO code '202' and the [geonames feature identifier for Kigali,  '-2181358' ](http://www.geonames.org/) .

 For all of GDELT's strengths, it would be intellectually dishonest for me to ignore the reported weaknesses.
 To see what others have identified as strengths and weaknesses, see [M.D.
 Ward et al's **Comparing GDELT and ICEWS Event Data**](https://www.researchgate.net/publication/303211430_Comparing_GDELT_and_ICEWS_event_data).

 <hr>
 <br><br>
 ### Explosions and Automatic Gunfire Rock Marawi as Maute Takes on the AFP/PNP
-<p style="font-family:courier;"><i>Between 2 and 3 pm Philippine Time (PHT), explosions and automatic gun fire ripped through the hot, humid air of the Marawi suburb of about 1,700.
-Reports suggest militants from the <a href="https://en.wikipedia.org/wiki/Maute_group">Maute Group (i.e., Islamic State of Lanao)</a> ambushed a joint force of <a href="https://en.wikipedia.org/wiki/Armed_Forces_of_the_Philippines">Armed Forces of the Philippines (AFP)</a> and <a href="https://en.wikipedia.org/wiki/Philippine_National_Police">Philippine National Police (PNP)</a> personnel just as it arrived to verify the presence of the gunmen.
-Philippine security forces brought in armoured vehicles, locked down neighborhoods, and used two aircraft to drop bombs on select targets.</i></p>
+<p style="font-family:courier;"><i>Between 2 and 3 pm Philippine Time (PHT), explosions and automatic gun fire ripped through the hot, humid air of the Marawi suburb.
+Details on exactly how the fierce battle started remain unclear.    <br><br>
+General Eduardo Ano, who earlier made claims of Hapilon's demise, said the fighting began when police and troops from the 103rd Brigade of the 1st Infantry Division (1st ID) raided a house possibly used by Hapilon as a hideout.
+Other unsourced reports said Maute members ambushed troops and policemen in downtown Marawi City and took control of parts of the area.
+Another report suggested the clash started when a group of 500 militants attacked Camp Ranao, the home base the 103rd Brigades which is an army brigade of more than 1,000 men.
+And yet another report, this time from a local resident named Chico Usman, said Maute members told residents to vacate the area as a firefight with the military was about to erupt, with militants challenging police saying, "All the brave policemen out there, come out here (and fight)."<br><br>The truth likely involves a mixture of a planned operation and an ambush.
+According to Lt.
+Col. Joar Herrera, spokesperson of the 1st ID, troops conducted law enforcement operations with the <a href="https://en.wikipedia.org/wiki/Philippine_National_Police">Philippine National Police (PNP)</a> in response to reports that terrorists, led by Hapilon, were conducting community organizing among residents.
+The militants fired on the arriving government forces, kicking off a firefight that would lead to casualties on both sides before the night was over.  <br><br>
+What is clear, is how quickly the situation evolved.
+The AFP likely planned a "surgical operation" to remove a high value target, but "15 gunmen walking in the street" jumped to "100, divided into groups of 10 in different locations".
+On top of battling a force greater than expected, Maute sympathizers joined the fight.
+According to Army Captain Jo-ann Petinglay, a spokeswoman for the Western Mindanao Command, Maute sympathizers also attacked soldiers, triggering gun battles in other parts of the city and slowing the flow of military reinforcements.  <br><br>
+The situation for the AFP was becoming tense.
+Defence Secretary Delfin Lorenzana said 1,000 soldiers would be in Marawi by morning, but warned civilians to stay in their homes.
+"There are Maute snipers all around, so the troops are still holding and elements have already joined," he said.
+Somehow, a raid on an apartment had turned into full-blown urban warfare; the kind that rages on for weeks.
+Maybe even months. <br><br>
+Philippine government forces used armored personnel carriers (APCs) to move safely through the city.
+Two Air Force planes dropped several bombs in selected areas of Marawi City, particularly in the border with Lanao del Sur beside Lake Lanao.
+To control movement, Police closed entry and exit points to the city, effectively locking Marawi down.</i></p>
 <br>

 <div class="image">